-Sound impossible?
-It shouldn’t.
-The truth is that you don’t need an MBA to take control of your music publishing, and these days there are plenty of resources including dedicated publishing administrators to help you manage the process.
-We’ll describe how the process typically works and share some of the potential benefits of becoming your own music publisher.
+The truth is you don’t need an MBA to take control of your music publishing.
+There are plenty of resources these days, including dedicated publishing administrators — Songtrust being a prime example — who can help you manage everything and eliminate the need for a publisher in the first place.

 Simple Steps to Forming a Music Publishing Company

-Forming your own publishing company allows you to take complete control of how, when and where your music can earn money for you.
-Naturally, it takes a little bit of time and extra work, and there is paperwork and fees to manage, but, for those willing to take the reins.
+Forming your own publishing company allows you to take complete control of how, when, and where your music can earn money.
+Naturally, it takes a little bit of time and extra work, and there is some paperwork and fees to manage, but the rewards can be satisfying for anyone willing to take the reins.

-- Create a Business Entity or File a Fictitious Name Statement: Visit the website of the Secretary of State in your home state to find the requirements for creating a name for your company.
-You have the choice of creating a corporation or a limited liability company (known as an LLC) which will be your publishing company.
-If you prefer not to incorporate, you can instead file what’s called a “Fictitious Name Statement” or a “Doing Business As” (DBA) Statement with the Secretary of State.
+Visit the Secretary of State website in your home state to find the requirements for creating a corporation name or a limited liability company (LLC).
+If you prefer not to incorporate, you can file what’s called a Fictitious Business Name (FBN) or Doing Business As (DBA) statement.

-Benefits of Owning Your Own Publishing Company
+The Benefits of Owning Your Own Publishing Company